Th3C0d3Mast3r/.ASM/README.md

 ## Running the Program

 Once these steps are followed, your program will run, and you can see the output.
 Debugging commands like `d` and `g` help you visualize memory locations and control program execution.

----

-Feel free to contribute or reach out for improvements or suggestions!